-Thyroid and sleep disturbances may be related.
-Because an overactive thyroid can overstimulate the nervous system, those with hyperthyroidism may find it difficult to fall asleep, and if they have hypothyroidism, they may feel cold and sleepy.
+Thyroid and Sleep disorders are often related.
+Because an overactive thyroid can overstimulate the nervous system, people with hyperthyroidism may find it difficult to fall asleep, and they may feel cold and sleepy at the time of having hypothyroidism.
 As you may know, sleep is a complex process that is controlled by different factors including hormones.
-One of the endocrine organs that produce hormones which affect sleep is the thyroid.
+One of the endocrine organs that produce hormones that affect sleep is the thyroid.
 There are two conditions that affect the thyroid: hypothyroidism and hyperthyroidism.
 Though the conditions are different in the way they occur, insomnia is common in both.

 Thyroid and Sleep: Hormones of the Thyroid Gland